ameliaperry/SumOfSquaresOptimization.jl/README.md

 ## troubleshooting
-There are probably still a lot of issues with this code, and feel free to let me know about them.
-This package is in very early stages still.
+There are probably still a lot of issues with this code.
 One issue I've encountered is that `csdp` doesn't seem to accept more than 23169 constraints in some compiled 32-bit versions.
 I've worked on reducing the number of constraints, so I expect this isn't too much of a barrier anymore.
 Hinting any symmetries of your program will reduce the number of SDP constraints handed to the solver.

-## todo
-See the GitHub issues section.